sparkfun/SparkFun_LoRaSerial/docs/firmware_build.md

         a. ssh-keygen -t rsa -f ~/.ssh/SparkFun_LoRaSerial_22.04.1
         b. ssh-copy-id -o IdentitiesOnly=yes -i ~/.ssh/SparkFun_LoRaSerial_22.04.1  &lt;username&gt;@&lt;IP address&gt;
         c. ssh -Y &lt;username&gt;@&lt;IP address&gt;

-## Ubuntu Build Environment

-The following setup and build instructions were tested on Ubuntu 22.04.1.
-The build can run on a physical or virtual CPU.
-The following section describes how to setup the a virtual machine.
-Further sections describe the build environment and how to perform the build.

 Execute the following commands to create the build environment for the SparkFun LoRaSerial Firmware: